noahgibbs/codefolio_octopress/source/vow-renewal/index.markdown

 <h2>Friends and Family</h2>

-If you've been invited, feel free to bring a girlfriend, partner, spouse or your favorite "it's complicated."
+If you've been invited, feel free to bring a girl/boyfriend, partner, spouse or your favorite "it's complicated."
 This will also be a very child-friendly gathering.
 Our family has girls who will be 8 and just-turned-6, and most of our invitees have children.